 Hall council executive board members and residents facilitate social events, participate in community service and philanthropy activities (e.g. active service and fundraising), participate in leadership development activities and conferences (e.g. retreats, Get Hyped, Connections, Dream, etc.), get involved in CMU activities (e.g. Homecoming, Legends of the Dark, sporting events, theatre and musical offerings, etc.), learn more about Residence Life, and increase their knowledge of CMU resources and opportunities.

 Each group has a Hall Council Advisor, which is a Residence Hall Director (RHD), and in some cases upperclass student working under the direction of an RHD.
 The Hall Council Advisor will transition power and responsibility to the president and group as they gain knowledge, confidence and ability.

-Most hall councils meet on a weekly or bi-weekly basis with the executive boards meeting at least weekly.
-Go here for this year's Hall Council Meeting Schedule.
+Most hall councils meet on a weekly or bi-weekly basis with the executive boards meeting weekly or bi-weekly as well.

 Hall council and e-board members may gain a wide range of learning outcomes from their involvement and be able to: